matthewchunqed/DORCIS-public/README.md

 <!--I am currently running this on g++-11, on macOS Monterey.
 The code before modifications only had "g++" on the top line of the Makefile rather than "g++-11" and I believe the previous developers had that working on Linux. -->
 The project is tested with `g++11` on MacOS Monterey.

 As per any other C++ code, in order to run the code, one should enter the terminal in IDE, change directory to this folder (if it doesn't already default to it), and run `make`.
-This saves all the changes to the files and creates an executable which can be called, named `non-lin-search`.
+This saves all the changes to the files and creates an executable named `non-lin-search`.

 <!--Please feel free to suggest/contribute new features or fix bugs or add documentation.-->